“Dress for the job you want, not the job you have”

 I used to be the person that swore I would never adapt to the corporate culture of dressing.
 I thought it wasn’t “becoming” and wouldn’t allow me to be who I truly am at my core.
 However, what I am learning is that it feels good to wake up every morning and get dressed for work.
 It feels great to get compliments on your outfits or to look in the mirror and admire how professional you’ve become.
 My maturity in the way that I dress has also helped at social and networking events where I always wear something that can be a conversation piece like printed pants or a beautiful necklace.
 People come up to me off the basis of liking something that I am wearing and the conversation is sparked instantly.

 I think my evolution in the way I dress at work illustrates that I am starting to take it all seriously.
-The way you present yourself, is how you are perceived by others.
-If you don’t take pride in how you look then other people may write that off as a lack of self-care and treat you less than you deserve.
+The way you present yourself is how you are perceived by others.
+If you don’t take pride in how you look then other people may write that off as a lack of self-awareness and treat you less than you deserve.
 As superficial as investing in clothes may seem, we live in a superficial society and it all ties into your professional growth.
 However, to be honest, I still have my days where I just don’t care and wear whatever I want.
-You can’t stay on all the time…can you?
+You can’t stay ON all the time…can you?